- Site Analysis

 Acceptable Solution E3/AS1 lists suitable linings and finishes for wet areas as:

-Timber has been commonly used in wet areas since the opening years of the 20th Century and is permitted under E3/AS1 if finished with a waterproof applied coating.
+Timber has been commonly used in wet areas since the opening years of the 20th Century but is not included under E3/AS1 and therefore must be consented as an Alternative Solution.
 Timber is not suitable for shower areas.

 An impervious finish can be a minimum of three coats of semi-gloss or full-gloss paint (oiled finishes are not recommended in wet areas).
 Timber should also be sealed or primed on the edges and back face before installation